tagatac/bagoup/README.md

 Application Options:
-  -i, --db-path=          Path to the Messages chat database file (default: ~/Library/Messages/chat.db) -o, --export-path=      Path to which the Messages will be exported (default: messages-export) -m, --mac-os-version=   Version of Mac OS, e.g. '10.15', from which the Messages chat database file was copied (not needed if bagoup is running on the same Mac)
+  -i, --db-path=          Path to the Messages chat database file (default: ~/Library/Messages/chat.db) -o, --export-path=      Path to which the Messages will be exported (default: messages-export) -m, --mac-os-version=   Version of Mac OS, e.g. '10.15', from which the Messages chat database file was
-  -c, --contacts-path=    Path to the contacts vCard file -s, --self-handle=      Prefix to use for for messages sent by you (default: Me)
+                          copied (not needed if bagoup is running on the same Mac) -c, --contacts-path=    Path to the contacts vCard file -s, --self-handle=      Prefix to use for for messages sent by you (default: Me) --separate-chats    Do not merge chats with the same contact (e.g. iMessage and SMS) into a single file
-      --separate-chats    Do not merge chats with the same contact (e.g. iMessage and SMS) into a single file -p, --pdf               Export text and images to PDF files (requires full disk access) --include-ppa       Include plugin payload attachments (e.g. link previews) in generated PDFs -a, --copy-attachments  Copy attachments to the same folder as the chat which included them (requires full disk access) -r, --preserve-paths    When copying attachments, preserve the full path instead of co-locating them with the chats which included them
+  -p, --pdf               Export text and images to PDF files (requires full disk access)
+      --include-ppa       Include plugin payload attachments (e.g. link previews) in generated PDFs -a, --copy-attachments  Copy attachments to the same folder as the chat which included them (requires full disk access)
+  -r, --preserve-paths    When copying attachments, preserve the full path instead of co-locating them
-  -t, --attachments-path= Root path to the attachments (useful for re-running bagoup on an export created with the --copy-attachments and --preserve-paths flags) (default: /)
+                          with the chats which included them -t, --attachments-path= Root path to the attachments (useful for re-running bagoup on an export created with the --copy-attachments and --preserve-paths flags) (default: /) -e, --entity=           An entity name to include in the export (matches the folder name in the export, e.g. "John Smith" or "+15551234567").
+If given, other entities' chats will not be exported.
+If this flag is used multiple times, all entities specified will be exported.
   -v, --version           Show the version of bagoup

 Help Options: